reilleya/RMTS-Manual/README.md

 ## Using RMTS
 You will need to calibrate the system before using it for the first time, or if using a new transducer.
 This process is explained [here](https://github.com/reilleya/RMTS-Manual#calibration).
 To assemble and use the system for a series of static fires, follow [this](https://github.com/reilleya/RMTS-Manual#firing-procedure) guide.
+Be sure you have read and are familiar with all parts of this guide before setting up the system.
+It is a good idea to do a practice firing with a lightbulb or bare ematch connected to the pyro channel to check that the system is set up properly and that you understand it how to use it.

 ## Board Dimensions
 ![Dimensions](./media/drill_pattern.svg)